chef/automate/components/docs-chef-io/content/automate/reports.md

 : A node is any machine that is under management by Chef.

 Platform
-: The operating system on your node, such as AIX, Amazon Linux, Apache, macOS, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Microsoft Windows.
+: The operating system on your node, such as AIX, Amazon Linux, Apache, macOS, CentOS, Oracle Linux, Oracle Solaris, RHEL, SUSE Linux, Ubuntu, and Windows.

 Environment
 : You can filter compliance reports by the environments in any stage of your workflow.